Jake Ferguson: Professional career

-Ferguson was selected by the Dallas Cowboys in the fourth round, 129th overall, of the 2022 NFL draft.
+Ferguson was selected by the Dallas Cowboys in the fourth round (129th overall) of the 2022 NFL draft.
 In Week 6, he scored his first NFL touchdown on a seven-yard touchdown reception in the 26–17 loss to the Philadelphia Eagles.
-He finished his rookie season with 19 receptions for 174 yards and two receiving touchdowns in 16 games and eight starts.
+He finished his rookie season with 19 receptions for 174 yards and two touchdowns in 16 games and eight starts.
 In the 2023 season, he recorded 71 receptions for 761 yards and five touchdowns in 17 games and 16 starts.
-In the Cowboys' Wild Card Round loss to the Packers, he had ten receptions for 93 yards and three touchdowns.
+In the Cowboys' Wild Card Round loss to the Packers, he had 10 receptions for 93 yards and three touchdowns.

 On July 27, 2025, Ferguson signed a four-year, $52 million contract extension with the Cowboys, keeping him under contract through the 2029 season.